turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

   * "Pop OUT" a value from the end of an array

   ```
-  let last = names.pop();

-  names.pop();

-  // this will remove the 'Mia' string from the names array, and reassign it to  the last variable
+  let last = names.pop(); // this will remove the 'Mia' string from the names array, and reassign it to  the last variable

+  names.pop();  // this will remove the 'Mia' string from the names array, to be used

   //expected log from console.log(last);
   ['Mia']